 Tell me this.
-What kind of climate is it, when you can come into a cosy bar, disrobe and then gratefully warm your hands round a properly chilled chardonnay?
-It amazes me how pigeons, drunks and elderly ladies carry on so naturally in Moscow’s bitter winter.
+What kind of climate is it, when you can come out of bitter cold and into a cosy bar, disrobe and then gratefully warm your hands round a properly chilled chardonnay?
+It amazes me how pigeons, drunks and elderly ladies carry on so naturally out there in Moscow’s bitter winter.
 Better than Napoleon’s army, that’s for sure.

 Miss Perfect and I have settled into our cosy little apartment.
 It is minus 18 degrees outside – a sunny sparkling day, although not for sitting in the park.
 Miss Perfect is now visiting her babushka while at our local bar (дом 12) I warm my hands around said Chardonnay and settle into Chabon’s latest book.